-Electronic Listening or Recording Device EDC 51512
+Electronic Listening or Recording Device EC 51512

-The use by any person, including a pupil, of any electronic listening or recording device in any classroom without the prior consent of the teacher and the principal is prohibited as it disrupts and impairs the teaching process and discipline in the schools.
+The use by any person, including a pupil, of any electronic listening or recording device (including a cell phone) in any classroom without the prior consent of the teacher and the principal is prohibited as it disrupts and impairs the teaching process and discipline in the schools.
 Any person, other than the pupil, willfully in violation shall be guilty of a misdemeanor.
 Any pupil in violation shall be subject to appropriate disciplinary action.

-Employee Interactions with Pupils EDC 44050; BP 5137 and 4119.21
+Employee Interactions with Pupils EC 44050 and BP 5137, 4119.21